mwang14/JST/README.md

 JST works by automatically instrumenting client-side Javascript using Google Chrome's Developer Tools alongside running a webcrawler.
 JST collects runtime information at each statement that is executed.
 Similar to prior data curation efforts such as ImageNet, we collect this data by crawling popular websites.
 We present a dataset of Javascript code from crawling the top 1,000 most popular websites with line-by-line annotations for the runtime information.

+The data for the top 1000 websites can be found [here](https://www.dropbox.com/sh/bb7f7dt4g2e6bsz/AAD9qPohF2KsUpiLkbmBt8r3a?dl=0).
+The data for the top 100 websites can be found [here](https://www.dropbox.com/sh/wloq43g38w4ncjj/AAC5-o_SzqZt3Jv41gQGdVJSa?dl=0).

 ---
 `runJST.js` is the script that crawls a website and collects the runtime information.
 It takes three arguments:
 - __website__: The URL to crawl.